Hampton

 Cardinal Wolsey in the sixteenth century.
 It has become world famous for not

-for its ghosts, which have been seen frequently in the interior of the palace
+also for its ghosts, which have been seen frequently in the interior of the

 Jane

-birth to her son, who later became Edward VI of England.
-She is often seen
+giving birth to her son, who later became Edward VI of England.
+She is often

-along Clock Court or in the Silver Stick Gallery, wearing a white robe and
+seen along Clock Court or in the Silver Stick Gallery, wearing a white robe

 The